 You now get to experience and live your day to day vegan lifestyle, just like it was any other day, but here's what has changed:

 - Many of you might be feeling complete physical empowerment and energy, and that brings about a completely new outlook on your daily tasks and the world.

 - You have finally understood deep down in your bones, how it is actually true that your actions matter and that you have the power.
 You are a special, integral part of this world we live in.
 Powerful stuff.

 - You have stood up for yourself and what you believe in.
-Whether that is the fact that health is everything (it is!), or that the planet needs our help, or that what we're doing to animals is horrifying, unnecessary and goes against our values.
+Whether that is the fact that you want to give yourself an edge when it comes to health, or that the planet needs our help, or that what we're doing to animals is horrifying, unnecessary and goes against our values.

 - You have stopped caring so much about what other people think (can you give me a loud hallelujah for this one?!).

 - You have learned new tricks, a new way of cooking and eating, you've debunked myths that don't serve you, and you're eating food that is making you feel amazing!